RazrFalcon/ttf-parser/README.md

 error handling will boil down to `Option::None`.
 So you will not get a detailed cause of an error.
 By doing so we can simplify an API quite a lot since otherwise, we will have to use `Result<Option<T>, Error>`.

-Some methods may print warnings, when the `logging` feature is enabled.

 ### License